pAP3R/localh0st/content/post/asus-afl/index.md

 </BODY></HTML>
 ```

+It's writing it's output after the input, and *doesn't* crash.
+Not sure if that's good or bad for this, probably bad, but I still fuzzed.

+### AFL -> httpd

 Used afl++ in qemu mode to begin fuzzing the httpd bin using a few example requests and a dictionary file from: https://github.com/antonio-morales/Apache-HTTP-Fuzzing

 install AFLplusplus: https://aflplus.plus/building/